 Please keep in mind, if this is the second conviction of a DUI and/or DUAC (even if the court reduces the charge to a "first-offense" DUI or DUAC for the purposes of lowering the fine), the SCDMV will consider the charge a second offense and an ignition interlock device will be required in whatever car that is driven for a certain period of time after ADSAP services are completed and licensure is re-gained.
 This also goes for people who are convicted of a DUI or DUAC for the first time, if the arrest occurred after October 1st, 2014.
 Some exceptions may apply.

-If you would like to enroll in ADSAP, you will need a current 10 year driving record that shows ADSAP enrollment is required, a picture ID, and $75 for the enrollment fee.
+If you would like to enroll in ADSAP, you will need a current 10 year driving record that shows ADSAP enrollment is required, a picture ID, and $160 for the assessment fee.
 The 10 year driving record cannot be more than 30 days old.
 If the driving record does not show the ADSAP requirement, please bring the DUI ticket with you.
 We have a Financial Assistance Application you may complete if there is any financial hardship.
-The application does require official documents to be submitted, but you may stop by our office anytime, during normal business operating hours, to pick up an application.
+The application does require official documents to be submitted, but you may stop by our office anytime, during normal business operating hours, to meet with the business office.